 A silver-haired striker whose explosive goal celebrations and fierce competitiveness made him an instant cult hero at Middlesbrough and beyond.

-Fabrizio Ravanelli's career was a series of dramatic entrances and thunderous finishes.
-Emerging from the famed Juventus youth system, he initially struggled for consistency before a move to Reggiana unlocked his prolific side.
-His return to Juventus coincided with their mid-90s dominance; his goals in the 1996 Champions League final, though in a losing effort, cemented his status.
-The shock move that defined his public persona came in 1996, when he joined newly-promoted Middlesbrough for a British record fee.
-Ravanelli announced himself with a hat-trick on his debut, his trademark shirt-over-the-head celebration becoming a weekly spectacle.
-His time in England was a rollercoaster of brilliant goals and public spats, embodying the passion and chaos of the Premier League's early cosmopolitan era.
-Later travels took him to Marseille, Lazio, and Derby County, his intensity never dimming.
-As a manager, he has channeled that same fervor into the technical area, often with a fiery touchline demeanor reminiscent of his playing days.
+Fabrizio Ravanelli scored in the 1996 Champions League final, though his team lost.
+He emerged from the Juventus youth system, struggled for consistency, then unlocked his prolific side at Reggiana.
+His return to Juventus coincided with their mid-90s dominance.
+In 1996, he joined newly-promoted Middlesbrough for a British record fee.
+He announced himself with a hat-trick on his debut, his trademark shirt-over-the-head celebration becoming a weekly spectacle.
+His time in England mixed brilliant goals with public spats, embodying the passion of the Premier League's early cosmopolitan era.
+Later travels took him to Marseille, Lazio, and Derby County.
+As a manager, he channels that same fervor with a fiery touchline demeanor.

 1965–1980